deepgram/live-streaming-starter-kit/README.md

 A note on installing PortAudio: if you use brew or conda, we recommend installing with `brew install portaudio` or `conda install portaudio`.
 Otherwise, you can download a zip file from [portaudio.com](http://portaudio.com/), unzip it, and then consult [PortAudio's docs](http://www.portaudio.com/docs/v19-doxydocs/pages.html) as a reference for how to build the package on your operating system.
 For Linux and MacOS, the build command within the top-level `portaudio/` directory is `./configure && make`.

-### Additional Options

-The following arguments can be appended to any test suite command.

-`--model/-m`: Specify a Deepgram model.
-Example: `--model general`

-`--tier/-t`: Specify a Deepgram model tier.
-Example: `--tier nova`

-`--timestamps/-ts`: Opt-in to printing start and end timestamps for each streaming response.
-Example: `--timestamps`

 ## 1. Streaming a Local Source

 The first step in getting started with Deepgram's audio streaming capabilities is to learn how to stream a local audio source to Deepgram.
 This simple task allows you to learn the basic concepts of how Deepgram's API works without worrying about complexities that arise with other audio sources.
 Additionally, it ensures that you can receive results from Deepgram in your development environment.